alternume0/alternume0.github.io/2024-01-09-HackTheBox_SAU.md

 SAU is a Linux machine with a level of dicultay easy.

-This machine was retired couple of days ago and in this case, I  will show you how to take adavantage of a SSRF vulnerabilty in order to get access to some internal resources in the victim's machine that will drive to a OS command injection ........................................................................
+This machine was retired couple of days ago and in this case, I  will show you how to take adavantage of a SSRF vulnerabilty in order to get access to some internal resources in the victim's machine that will drive to a OS command injection.

 We will also see some techniques to escalate privileges using sudo.